ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 Static RSA mode will no longer be available, forward secrecy will be the default.
-The two session resumption standards, session identifiers and session tickets, are merged into a single PSK mode which will allow to streamline implementations.
+The two session resumption standards, session identifiers and session tickets, are merged into a single PSK mode which will allow streamlining implementations.

 The proposed 0-RTT mode is promising, for custom application communication